-- Skilled educational leaders who can connect and apply educational research to policy and practice to serve the • institution and the community. - Critical thinkers who strive to become successful, effective, efficient and socially responsive administrators. - Change agents and reflective practitioners who stimulate interest in using national databases to address educational issues. - Professionals who can effectively utilize education software tools for data collection and data analysis, and ٠ adopt other information technology to broaden their vision of learning. - Self-aware and ethical professionals who demonstrate ethical and professional competence in their chosen • disciplines.
+- Skilled educational leaders who can connect and apply cutting-edge research to policy and practice to serve the educational institutions to promote success and well-being of each student. - Professionals who can effectively utilize education software tools for data collection and data analysis and adopt the latest information technology to broaden their vision of learning. - Critical thinkers who believe in the concept of lifelong learning and display personal flexibility to sustain personal and professional development.